MuhammadAbdullah95/Hotel_Receptionist_AI_Agent/README.md

 ### Key Components:
 - **Hugging Face Embeddings Model**: Generates embeddings from a predefined dataset (`FAQs.txt`) to retrieve relevant information.
 - **Gemini Model**: Refines and generates human-like, contextually accurate responses.
+- **Pinecone**: Pinecone vector database to store and retrieve embeddings.

 This chatbot is designed to be both **intelligent** and **visually appealing**, reflecting the ambiance of a luxurious hotel environment.